COVID-19 isolation, quarantine or lockdown and returning to school

 If your child is feeling very anxious about returning to school, you could contact your child’s year coordinator or mentor for advice.
 They might suggest talking to the school’s counselling or wellbeing officers.
 Another option might be for your child to make a gradual return to school by starting with shorter days and building up to full ones.

-Practical preparations for the return to school after lockdown
+Practical preparations for returning to school after isolation or lockdown

 Practical preparations can help the return to school go smoothly for your child.
 And a smooth transition can help your child manage stress and anxiety too.